Marcia J. Bates: Career

 Bates received an MLS in 1967 and a PhD (1972), both from the University of California, Berkeley.

 She previously taught at the University of Maryland, College Park and was tenured at the University of Washington in 1981 before joining the faculty at UCLA.
 Bates has published on information seeking behavior, search strategy, subject access in manual and automated systems, and user-centered design of information retrieval systems.
 She is an elected Fellow of the American Association for the Advancement of Science, a recipient of the American Society for Information Science Research Award, 1998, Award of Merit, 2005, and has twice received the American Society for Information Science Best Journal of ASIS Paper of the Year Award, in 1980 and 2000.
 In 2001, she received the Frederick G. Kilgour Award for Research in Library and Information Technology.

 Bates' early work dealt with searching success and failure in library catalogs.
 She initially became known for her articles on information search tactics, that is, techniques and heuristics for improving retrieval success in information systems.

 She was editor-in-chief of the 7-volume third edition of the Encyclopedia of Library and Information Sciences (Taylor & Francis, 2010).
+The encyclopedia covered not only library and information science but also archival science, museum studies, informatics, records management, knowledge management, and bibliography, as well as cognate disciplines, such as communication studies, decision sciences, epistemology, rhetoric, semiotics, and technical writing.

 Research

 Many of Bates' contributions have been in the area of user-centered information system design.
 Several of her papers have been widely cited and used, including articles on her concepts of "berrypicking," of "information search tactics," and the "cascade of interactions" in the user-system interface.
 In 2017, Ali Shiri did an extensive analysis of Bates' major articles, determining who cited her work and why.
 He found that she had had considerable impact on information system design.
-Researchers White and McCain added Bates to their list of top 21 prominent information scientists in their 1998 article, as well as aa canonical author in the time range of 1972 - 1995.
+Researchers White and McCain included Bates in their list of top 21 prominent information scientists in their 1998 article, as well as a canonical author in the time range of 1972 - 1995.

 In conjunction with the Getty Research Institute and other Getty agencies, she has studied humanities information seeking online extensively, producing six articles.
 In the area of subject access, in 1985, she designed and argued for a "cluster thesaurus" that would bring together all the syntactic and semantic variants of a concept under each concept.
 Searches could then match on any term in the cluster, with the searcher able to select subsets of terms for further searching.
 This was also known as the "front-end system mind."